pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/12_Adding_Object_ Layout_types.md

 # Adding Object Layout types

+> Note: This feature is available since v6.6.1

 With plugins, it is also possible to add individual layout types for Pimcore Objects.
 Following steps are necessary to do so: